mverboom/pve-testenv/PVERUNTESTS.md

 In order to make it possible to split large amounts of tests over multiple files, it is possible to include files.
 This can be done through the ```include``` statement.
 This can be anywhere in the file.
 Any ```include``` statement will insert the tests at that place (in case order is important).

+Wildcards (and directories) can be used and will expand to relevant filenames.

 This looks as follows:

 ```
 include=/tests/webservers.ini
+include=/old-tests/*.ini
 ```

 #### Tests